lxd98/Giraffe_documentation/docs/source/index.rst

 Input table
 ~~~~~~~~~~~

-``estimate`` supports the FSATQ and unaligned SAM/BAM files as input.
+``estimate`` supports the input of the FSATQ and unaligned SAM/BAM files.

 .. code:: shell